weRbelgium/BelgiumStatistics/BelgiumMaps/README.md

 # BelgiumMaps: Maps about Belgium

 This suite of R package allows R users to easily have data available containing geographical information about Belgium.
-It contains data available as part of OpenStreetMap, functions to extract and recode data of the Global Administrative Area (http://gadm.org) as well as data available as part of the  Atlas Numérique de Belgique (UCL: http://www.atlas-belgique.be/cms/index.php?page=fonds)
+It contains data available as part of OpenStreetMap (https://www.openstreetmap.org), functions to extract and recode data of the Global Administrative Area (http://gadm.org) as well as data available as part of the  Atlas Numérique de Belgique (UCL: http://www.atlas-belgique.be/cms/index.php?page=fonds)

 ## Packages

 There are 3 packages available in this part of the repository

-1. BelgiumMapsOpenStreetMap: released under the Open Database License 1.0. http://opendatacommons.org/licenses/odbl/1-0/.
+1. **BelgiumMapsOpenStreetMap**: released under the Open Database License 1.0. http://opendatacommons.org/licenses/odbl/1-0/.
 You may use the data for any purpose, but you have to acknowledge OpenStreetMap as the data source.

-2. BelgiumMapsGADM: maps only available for academic use and other non-commercial use
+2. **BelgiumMapsGADM**: maps only available for academic use and other non-commercial use

-3. BelgiumMapsAtlas: maps only available for academic use and other non-commercial use
+3. **BelgiumMapsAtlas**: maps only available for academic use and other non-commercial use

 ## Installation